TRECN/node-js/readmeNode.txt

 require = function to use modules (CommonJs) module = info about current module(file) process = info about env where the program is being executed

+Modules
+- all your code will be run in one file but it will be divided into modules
+- encapsulated code
+- every file in node is a module
+- what ever we export in the exports object we can access all over the project